Why the majority of salespeople, therapists, parents, managers and politicians screw up almost every important (big) deal.

 What’s that mean?

-What do you do?: Allow the person to test you and test run your company, service or product.
+What do you do?
+Allow the person to test you and test drive your company, service or product.
 Don’t ask them to commit long term.
-Long term is ALWAYS a bad feeling for them and they will simply say “no.”
+Long term is typically a bad feeling for them and they will simply say “no.”

 If what your product or service does for them is worth a darn, you don’t need to pressure sell it this moment.
-(Yes, of course you should for a dozen good reasons but if you NEED this deal or sale, you will lose it.
+(Yes, of course you could for a dozen good reasons but if you NEED this deal or sale, you will lose it.
 Why?
 YOU are sending off the taste and smell of fear.)
+Remember the last time you were thinking about buying something and then all of a sudden the salesperson freaked you out by pushing as if they had no tomorrow if they lost YOUR purchase?

 Think: Your client is the girl.
 You are the guy.
 (Just imagine…. if this doesn’t quite fit your scenario…)